Fresno Yosemite International Airport: Conversion to civil use

-After World War II, Hammer Field was inactivated by the Army Air Forces and the city of Fresno saw an opportunity to use the site to create a commercial airport much larger than Chandler Field.
-In 1946 the War Assets Administration reallocated the property to the city, which immediately began construction on a passenger terminal on the northeast side of the airfield.
+After World War II, Hammer Field was inactivated by the Army Air Forces, and the city of Fresno saw an opportunity to use the site to create a commercial airport much larger than Chandler Field.
+In 1946, the War Assets Administration reallocated the property to the city, and the construction of a passenger terminal on the northeast side of the airfield was immediately begun.
 In 1948, the newly renamed Fresno Air Terminal (FAT) opened.
 Trans World Airlines (TWA) and United Airlines flights to San Francisco/Oakland and Los Angeles moved from Chandler Field to the newly opened airport.
 Chandler Field was retained by the city of Fresno as a reliever airport and continues to operate as the Fresno Chandler Executive Airport.

-Strategic Air Command facilities for Convair B-36 operations were initially proposed for “Hammer Air Force Base”, but objections from the City of Fresno led them to be changed to Travis Air Force Base instead.
+Strategic Air Command facilities for Convair B-36 operations were initially proposed for “Hammer Air Force Base,” but objections from the City of Fresno led them to be changed to Travis Air Force Base instead.
 The Fresno upgrade was projected to cost $22.3 million.

 The California Air National Guard moved to the airport in the 1950s and established the Fresno Air National Guard Base on the southeast corner of the property.
 The guard also built munition storage bunkers along the northern edge of the airport grounds.
 The 194th Fighter Squadron moved to the facility in late 1954, followed by the 144th Fighter Wing in 1957.
 As the guard moved in, a second parallel runway (11R/29L) was constructed and opened to traffic in 1956.

 Construction started on a new, larger passenger terminal in 1959 on the south side of the field.
 The building was a long, simple shape that housed a baggage claim area, a central lobby, and a ticketing area.
 The $1.5 million terminal had long walls of glass for the baggage claim and the ticketing areas, which book-ended the central lobby of solid masonry block which bears a venetian glass mosaic called "Sky and Ground" from Raymond Rice.
 From the central lobby, passengers used a tunnel to reach the open-air, remote concourse where they boarded planes from ground level.
 The terminal opened on March 28, 1962 and shortly after received an award from the San Joaquin Valley Chapter of the American Institute of Architects.
 Although renovated, the original terminal building is still in use today for the same functions that it was designed for.
 The current air traffic control tower was built around the same time as the terminal and opened in 1961.